aertslab/SCopeLoomR/README.md

 July 6, 2018

 * Version 0.2.0
-    * Changes:
     * Add feature to store trajectory data.
 Currently, the following softwares can have their trajectory data easily stored in .loom files: `monocle`.

 July 4, 2018

 * Version 0.1.0
-    * Changes:
     * Add feature to store metrics